 Board of Directors Biography

 A resident of Florham Park, NJ, Saul Berkowitz joined the National Board of Directors of ORT America in 2016.
-He is a Certified Public Accountant, and he recently retired as a partner at a national CPA firm where he practiced for over 40 years.
-A graduate of Syracuse University, Saul and his wife Suzanne have two children (and one grandchild), both of whom work for non-profit organizations.
+He is a certified public accountant and recently retired as a partner at a national CPA firm where he practiced for over 40 years.
+A graduate of Syracuse University, he and his wife Suzanne have two children (and one grandchild), both of whom work for non-profit organizations.

-For more than 20 years, Saul has been a member of the Accountants, Attorneys and Financial Services Chapter of ORT in New York City, and has been the Chapter Leader for the past seven years.
+For over 20 years Saul has been a member of the Accountants, Attorneys and Financial Services chapter of ORT in New York City, and has been the chapter leader for the past seven years.
 He is an active member of the New Jersey Society of CPAs, and has been recognized by several charities for his active participation.
-He is also a Vice President of Temple B’nai Abraham in Livingston, NJ, where he has been a board member and officer for more than 20 years.
+He is also a vice president of Temple B’nai Abraham in Livingston, NJ, where he has been a board member and officer for more than 20 years.
 In addition, he serves as a board member of the Jewish Community Housing Corporation of Metropolitan NJ.

 Mr. de Gunzburg is the Founder and Managing Partner of Gunzburg & Co.
 LLC, which owns Ceres Infrastructure Asset Management LLC, managing the leading private debt fund in the U.S. dedicated to financing large core infrastructure assets long term.
 Mr. de Gunzburg is also the founder and Managing Partner of Findercod, established in 2003.
 Findercod is the third financial advisory services company that Mr. de Gunzburg helped to create.
 Located in the UK, Belgium, and France, Findercod provides corporate finance services, including long-term alternative financing solutions – or “DAFS” – to corporates, private equity and asset management areas.